OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 :::::{grid} 1 1 1 2
 ::::{grid-item}
-The Record Panel enables sessions recording.
-You hit the record button and begin flying, turning data sets on and off, then hit stop.
+The Record Panel enables session recording.
+Press the `Record` button and begin flying, turning data sets on and off, then hit `Stop`.
 This will save a file that may then be read in for playback.

 Reading in this file for playback will not only loop you through the sequence in OpenSpace, but it can also output frames.
-These frames, a still of each point in the path, can then be used to create video content outside OpenSpace.
+These frames, a set of images at each point along the path, can then be used to create video content outside OpenSpace.
 It will save a _lot_ of files, so ensure you have adequate space before outputting frames.
 ::::

 ::::{grid-item}